ydb-platform/ydb-go-sdk/README.md

 ## Supported Go Versions

 `ydb-go-sdk` supports all Go versions supported by the official [Go Release Policy](https://go.dev/doc/devel/release#policy).
-That is, the two most recent releases of Go.
+That is, the latest two versions of Go (or more, but with no guarantees for extra versions).

 ## Versioning Policy